iiamankumar/Khaata-Book/README.md

 • ⚙️ User Settings: Customize your profile and manage your notification preferences to tailor the app experience to your needs.

+# The Problem we're Solving
 Managing money as a college student in India is tough.
 Students often grapple with:

-# The Problem we are solving

 • Limited Allowances: Trying to make a fixed monthly allowance cover everything from fees and food to fun and emergencies.
 • The UPI Effect: Frequent, small digital transactions are hard to track, leading to a disconnect from actual spending.